efekarakus/efekarakus-blog/_posts/2019-04-07-transform-function-to-method.md

   ...
 }
 ```
-This is pretty powerful and it reminds of the general security advice of granting [least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
-The function went from accepting a particular struct, like `*service.Web`, that will have a bunch of other methods to only accepting what it needs: the `CFNTemplate` method.
+This is pretty powerful and it reminds me of the general security advice of granting [least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
+The function went from accepting a particular struct, `*service.Web`, that has a bunch of other methods that `deployStack` doesn't care about to only accepting what it needs: the `CFNTemplate` method.

 ## Conclusion
 Here are some rules of thumb when you hesitate between creating a function or a method:
-1. If your function is accessing fields in your struct, consider transforming to a method.
+1. If your function is accessing fields in your struct, instead consider transforming to a method.
-2. Replace any upstream functions that accepted the struct as a parameter with an interface of the method needed for flexibility.
+2. Replace any upstream function that accepted the struct as a parameter with an interface of the method needed for flexibility.

 Categories [refactoring]({% post_url 2019-04-07-refactorings-in-golang %})